Regularmute/ot-harjoitustyo/README.md

 ---
   * The user can see the login and registration pages.
   * The user can create an account and store it into the database.
+  * A registered user can login and logout.

 ## Documentation
 ---